Santacruz, Mumbai: Willingdon Colony

 The Bombay Catholic Cooperative Housing Society constructed in 1930 a low-cost housing estate for the Catholic community, known as Willingdon Colony.
 It included pre-existing bungalows that the Cooperative had built as early as 1917.
 The colony was spread over 5.5 acres and managed by the Cooperative.
 The members of the cooperative voted in 1966 to redevelop the colony, with 673 new flats to be built.
 The redevelopment was planned to provide permanent accommodation for 230 members, with the excess flats to be offered for sale.
 An additional, separate, building on the land was to provide capacity to temporarily house a further 530 people displaced by slum redevelopments, through the Slum Rehabilitation Authority.
 A small number of cooperative members opposed the redevelopment, and it was delayed by litigation for nearly 50 years.

 Despite heritage preservation concerns, and over the objections of the twenty remaining resident families, their final challenge was dismissed by the Supreme Court in 2014, allowing redevelopment to proceed.
 Demolition of historic bungalows commenced soon after.
 Further pauses occurred throughout 2014, as stays for proceedings continued.
 Despite the court's rejection of the challenge to redevelopment, the same group began a new round of legal actions in 2015, with a petition to the High Court, challenging the validity of the permit issued to the developer to transplant 103 trees from the site.
 The petitioners were not successful in having the tree removal permit withdrawn.

-Saraswat Colony

-The old neighbourhood belonging to the Saraswat Brahmins is one of the most beautiful neighbourhoods in Mumbai with its private gardens, a private playground and pebbled walkways.
-The colony has more than 15 buildings and now consists of members that belong to various communities.
-The Bhramakumari Garden is located close to the colony.

-Hasnabad Lane

-Known for its immersive shopping experiences, Hasnabad Lane is one of the most visited and loved areas of Santacruz West.
-It is divided into 1st Hasnabad (only a residential area) and 2nd Hasnabad (residential and commercial).
-Hasnabad Lane is often crowded with shoppers during festivals such as Diwali, Eid, and Christmas.